 Welcome to the Office of Research Integrity

 Ensuring the integrity of the research record is one of the central goals of responsible conduct in research training.
 Researchers in all fields rely on others to limit or acknowledge bias and to accurately report their findings.
-Although the burden for ensuring the integrity of the research record lies predominantly with the researchers themselves everyone involved in the research process, whether they are collaborators, students, technicians, administrators, or volunteers, has a role to play in supporting the responsible conduct of research.
+Although the burden for ensuring the integrity of the research record lies predominantly with the researchers themselves, everyone involved in the research process whether they are collaborators, students, technicians, administrators, or volunteers has a role to play in supporting the responsible conduct of research.

-UAF has three research compliance committees who review and monitor research and teaching activities in specific research areas.
-The Institutional Animal Care and Use Committee is responsible for oversight of all university activities involving live vertebrates.
-The Institutional Review Board oversees all research projects in which living people are the subject of the research (research participants).
-The Institutional Biosafety Committee reviews and approves the use of recombinant DNA, genetically modified organisms, and infectious agents.
-In addition, the ORI reviews and, if appropriate, conducts investigations of any allegations of research misconduct made against UAF researchers.
+UAF has three research compliance committees who review and monitor research and teaching activities in specific areas.
+The Institutional Animal Care and Use Committee (IACUC) is responsible for oversight of all university activities involving live vertebrates.
+The Institutional Review Board (IRB) oversees all research projects in which living people are the subject of the research (research participants).
+The Institutional Biosafety Committee (IBC) reviews and approves the use of recombinant DNA, genetically modified organisms, and infectious agents.
+In addition, the ORI reviews and, if appropriate, conducts investigations of allegations of research misconduct made against UAF researchers.

 - Location: Suite 212 of the West Ridge Research Building.
 Please stop by and visit us any time!

 - Mail: Office of Research Integrity, University of Alaska Fairbanks, PO Box 757270, Fairbanks, AK 99775-7270

 Bolstering Research At UAF - Join the Team

 The Office of the Vice Chancellor for Research and Office of Research Integrity is pleased to announce the formation of the Research Integrity Committee.
 The committee’s goal is to foster a high standard of ethical behavior for UAF Research.
 Its primary purpose will be to review potential allegations of research misconduct and assess complaints and concerns that arise regarding UAF research activities.